Andrew-2609/go-sse-sample/README.md

 - Oldest client disconnected when limit reached
 - Slow clients automatically dropped if they can't keep up with the event stream
 - Graceful connection cleanup on disconnect

-See `cmd/client/` for a complete React dashboard implementation demonstrating SSE connectivity.

 ## Architecture Details